tox-dev/tox/docs/example/basic.rst

   ``setup.py test`` is `deprecated
   <https://setuptools.readthedocs.io/en/latest/setuptools.html#test-build-package-and-run-a-unittest-suite>`_
   and will be removed in a future version.
-It breaks packaging/testing approaches used by downstream distributions which expect ``setup.py test`` to run tests with the invocation interpreter rather than setting up many virtualenvs and installing packages.

 .. _`ignoring exit code`: